MizterB/RetroPie-Setup-Ubuntu/README.md

 As noted, Ubuntu setup does not configure the logical volume to use the full size of the disk.
 To confirm the current configuration, perform the following steps:

+- If you have not already done so, reboot the Ubuntu Server following the operating system installation, then log in as the `pi` user.
 - Run the following command:

   `df -h`